 A good question to ask random asker.
 GSM stands for “grams per square meter.”
 This is simply a measurement of the density the insulation or filling inside the bag will be.
 The higher the number your sleeping bag has, the higher your insulation density will be.

-Higher density will be useful for those who are camping or sleeping outdoors or in colder places due to the insulation providing higher warmth.
+Higher density will be useful for those who are camping or sleeping outdoors on those cold nights due to the insulation providing higher warmth.
 It will be able to do this pretty much due to the human body and our personal body heat.

 Insulation, in this case, will be holding warmth.
 Therefore, if you are producing body heat then your personal heat will technically heat the bag.
 This is common with ALL sleeping bags, of course.
 However, only certain ones can hold heat insulation well.